ljw1004/csharpspec/csharp/unsafe-code.md

 ### Fixed size buffer declarations

 A ***fixed size buffer*** is a member that represents storage for a fixed length buffer of variables of a given type.
 A fixed size buffer declaration introduces one or more fixed size buffers of a given element type.
-Fixed size buffers are only permitted in struct declarations and can only occur in unsafe contexts (§18.1).
+Fixed size buffers are only permitted in struct declarations and can only occur in unsafe contexts ([Unsafe contexts](unsafe-code.md#unsafe-contexts)).

 ```antlr
 struct_member_declaration_unsafe